Call for Applications: CAA and CAA Nominating Committee

 - Comfortable using technology (e.g., website, blog) to support work

-Because no more than 1 individual from a specific educational institution may serve on the CAA at any time, individuals from the following institutions will not be eligible to serve in 2019: Louisiana Tech University, Salus University, Towson University, University of Kentucky, University of Southern Mississippi, University of Washington, University of Wisconsin-Madison, Western Kentucky University, and Wichita State University.
+Because no more than one individual from a specific educational institution may serve on the CAA at any time, individuals from the following institutions will not be eligible to serve in 2020: Fontbonne University, Louisiana State University Health Sciences Center, Texas Christian University, Towson University, University of Kentucky, University of Washington, University of Wisconsin-Madison, and Western Kentucky University.

 Practitioner Positions (1 vacancy representing speech-language pathology)